Aloha! Are you trying to decide where to stay on Maui?

 - Hana

-If you look at the map of Maui below, you’ll see these eight resort areas.
+Look at the map of Maui below, and you’ll see these resort areas.

 (Wailuku, which is Maui’s capital town, was once a tourist center, but Ka’anapali and Wailea are now more popular.)